-Thinking about end of life care can be scary.
+Thinking about getting sick can be scary.

 Sometimes people think the conversation is only for when you're sick or older.
 And, many times, our loved ones feel uneasy talking about the subject.
 But having a conversation about advance care planning is very important.